Rajah01/Alarm.bat/README.md

 programming, for a fresh start.

-Each Alarm error generates an explanatory message and a unique %ERRORLEVEL% (established in the code at "set er=[ERRORLEVEL]") upon EXIT.
+Each Alarm error generates an explanatory message and a unique %ERRORLEVEL% (established in the code at "set er=[ERRORLEVEL]", returned on CLI as "echo %ERRORLEVEL%") upon EXIT.
 Note that /Programs may generate their own %ERRORLEVEL%s.

 N.B.: If Alarm detects files in the {Alarm.bat directory}\ALRM\ subfolder that pertain to an earlier version of Alarm, it will autonomously wipe the Alarm system (clean it) before executing any command.

-IMPORTANT: If you ALTER any variable in User Configuration, or change your CodePage or Power Configuration, you MUST execute "Alarm.bat /XAA", to clean the system before next use!
+IMPORTANT: If you ALTER any variable in User Configuration, or change your CodePage or Power Configuration, you MUST execute "Alarm.bat /B", to rewrite the variable file ("{Alarm dir}\ALRM\ALRG.bat") before next use!

 ------------------------